paulkernfeld/exandria/README.md

 This feed can contain the following types of message:

-* `AddArchive`: publishes a named hyperdrive archive
+* `AddArchive`: publishe a named hyperdrive archive
 * ...more messages coming soon!

 Every Exandria client downloads and replicates every feed.
 Each feed has its own independent swarm.